-There are 6 apartments for 2-4 guests, each utterly unique in layout and décor, and dressed in an eclectic mix of vintage, mid-century and modern pieces in a myriad of shapes, textures and colours.
+There are 6 apartments for 2-5 guests, each utterly unique in layout and décor, and dressed in an eclectic mix of vintage, mid-century and modern pieces.
 Original features like battered wooden doors and beautifully worn tiles have been salvaged, and the overall effect is a bohemian home-away-from-home.
-You’ll also find open-plan kitchenettes, spacious dining areas and big spoiling bathrooms (some even have a sauna!), generously stocked with toiletries.
+You’ll also find open-plan kitchenettes, spacious dining areas and big spoiling bathrooms - the Studio Apartment even has a sauna!

 - Basic ingredients provided

-Each morning, a market bag of breakfast goodies is left outside your apartment door, brimming with freshly baked pastries as well as bread, eggs, juice and fruit.
+For breakfast each morning, a market bag of freshly baked bread and croissants is left outside your apartment door, and you'll find eggs, juice and fruit in the fridge.

 - Chef on request

 - Meal delivery service

 - Restaurants nearby